lupeke/telegen/README.md

 ## Deploy

-This project should to be easily deployable as a Cloud Run service on GCP.
+This project should be easily deployable as a Cloud Run service on GCP.

 <hr />
 Icons created by <a href="https://www.flaticon.com/free-icons/pinocchio" title="pinocchio icons">rcherem</a>